The Future of Commercial Corridors and Centers: Land Use Code Updates

 How to use this page

-You can use this webpage to learn more about Phase 2.
-During fall 2024 we’ll be gathering feedback from the community about Phase 2; you can engage with us on this webpage or attend one of our Neighborhood Visits in October.
+You can use this webpage to learn more about The Future of Commercial Corridors and Centers and share your feedback with us.
+During fall 2024 we gathered feedback from the community about the Land Use Code governing commercial zones; you can engage with us on this webpage or attend any of our live events.

-Building on the foundation of Phase 1, which was adopted by the City Council in May 2024 and focused on housing-related updates, Phase 2 will explore a broader range of topics.
-There's a long list of potential updates that could be tackled in Phase 2, including many potential updates that have already been identified through various Council-adopted plans and City Council priorities.
+Building on the foundation of the City’s first round of Land Use Code updates, which were adopted by the City Council in May 2024 and focused on housing-related updates, The Future of Commercial Corridors and Centers: Land Use Code Updates will explore a broader range of topics focused on commercial areas.
+There's a long list of potential updates that could be tackled in The Future of Commercial Corridors and Centers, including many potential updates that have already been identified through various Council-adopted plans and City Council priorities.

-To summarize Phase 2 focuses, here are some of the areas we'll be exploring:
+To summarize The Future of Commercial Corridors and Centers areas of focus, here are some of the topics we'll be exploring:

 • Advancing the City’s 15-Minute City goals: How can we use the Land Use Code to create neighborhoods where residents can access essential services, jobs, and recreation within a 15-minute walk or bike ride?